kcjpop/ancaois.me/src/content/posts/code-retreat-turku.md

 ### Trap to Programmer’s Mind

 We programmers can fall into the trap of overthinking quite easily.
 There were not one but three times I over-engineered.
-At first when I read about the rules of Game of Life, I thought about how to construct the game grid, how to calculate the number of alive neighbors of a cell, etc. Yet it turned out we could start with the simplest case, where a cell is presented as a per-calculated object.
+At first when I read about the rules of Game of Life, I thought about how to construct the game grid, how to calculate the number of alive neighbors of a cell, etc. Yet it turned out we could start with the simplest case, where a cell is presented as a pre-calculated object.

 ```js
 const cell = { neighbors: 3, isAlive: true }